All about the Laos-EU Voluntary Partnership Agreement

-The forests of the Lao People's Democratic Republic cover about 40% of the country.
-The Government of Laos plans to improve the forestry sector by reducing export of raw logs and primary wood products from natural forests and increasing intensively managed plantations of industrial tree crops.
-The government is now revising major laws, including the National Land Policy and the Forestry Law.
+Forests cover about 40% of Laos.
+The government plans to improve the forestry sector by reducing export of raw logs and primary wood products from natural forests, and increasing intensively managed plantations of industrial tree crops.
+The government is now revising major laws, including the Land Law and the Forest Law.

-Land clearing during the conversion of natural forest areas to non-forest or plantation use is the main source of timber in Laos, in particular land clearing for large infrastructure projects.
-Most export timber goes to neighbouring Vietnam and Thailand, but some export timber goes to China as well.
-Vietnam imports a mix of logs and sawnwood, Thailand mainly sawnwood and China mainly logs.
+Land clearing during the conversion of natural forest areas to non-forest or plantation use is the main source of timber in Laos, in particular land clearing for hydropower and agriculture projects.
+Most export timber goes to neighbouring Vietnam and China, although this has drastically reduced following a ban on the export of logs and primary wood products in 2016.

 By entering into a VPA with the EU, Laos aims to improve opportunities for the Lao timber industry to access the EU market, diversify their timber products and increase revenue from timber exports.